-Castelsardo is a picturesque town located just a short distance from Badesi on the northern coast of Sardinia.
-In many ways, this historic town is best known for an ancient castle, but there are also beautiful sandy beaches which make this a somewhat strategic location or stopover between western Sardinia and islands in the east.
-Founded by the Genovese family during the 12th century, Castelsardo is quite popular with tourists from around who are always impressed by the magnificent ancient architecture throughout the town.
-Castles and fortresses were built around the same time as the origin of the town while remnants of a number of watchtowers add further to the antiquated nature of Castelsardo.
-Featuring many pathways, this is a truly wonderful place to explore on foot while the castle, Castello dei Doria, is arguably the main highlight.
-From this castle, an ancient citadel opens up, and it is here, you will find several cafes, restaurants, and charming handicraft shops.
-Stopping for a coffee in one of the café’s is a nice way to pass the time as elderly women sit in their doorways weaving baskets which will soon join the rather elaborate display of handicrafts in the stores.
-As you might expect, Castelsardo is considered an important commercial center for craftsmanship and particularly famed for its basket weaving industry.
-In fact, there is even a museum dedicated to this tradition, the Museo dell’Intreccio Mediterraneo, which is right at the heart of Castello dei Doria.
-As mentioned, this is a great place to explore on foot, and the historic lanes are filled with many encounters which offer an insight into how Castelsardo appeared during the 12th century.
-High up on the periphery of the town, the citadel walls are very impressive while the nearby citadel is now covered with blocks of colorful houses as the village sprawls into the saddle of land towards the seashore.
-Another highlight of a visit to this charming town is the local food, for Castelsardo is home to some of the best Italian restaurants which serve a wide variety of local Sardinian cuisine.
-Some of these also have very interesting locations.
-For example, if you fancy a trek up the pre-mentioned hill, you will find several restaurants that open up to panoramic views.
-However, these fancy restaurants also offer sublime food and a great place to enjoy a glass of wine while soaking in the majestic sunset views.
-As for the accommodation, there is a nice selection of hotels that can be found next to the sea and these are perfectly located to explore the surrounding area.
-Aside from the old castles and fortresses, the nearby beaches are also worth checking out such as Lu Bagnu which is a nice small beach within easy reach of most resorts and hotels in Castelsardo.
-Either way, this is a very charming town in Sardinia and a hidden treasure which offers a very ancient and authentic insight into the medieval side of the island.
+Castelsardo is a picturesque town located just a short distance from Badesi in north Sardinia.
+This historic town is best known for its ancient castle.
+Still, there are also beautiful sandy beaches, making this a strategic stopover between west Sardinia and the islands in the east.
+Two of the best Sardinia boutique hotels can be found right in Castelsardo.
+Founded by the Genoese Doria family during the 12th century, Castelsardo is quite popular with tourists from around the globe who are always impressed by the magnificent ancient architecture throughout the town.
+Castles and fortresses were built around the same time as the town’s origin, while remnants of several watchtowers add further to the antiquated nature of Castelsardo.
+This is a wonderful place to explore on foot, featuring many pathways, while the castle, Castello dei Doria, is arguably the main highlight.
+From this castle, an ancient citadel opens up, and it is here you will find several cafes, restaurants, and charming handicraft shops.
+Stopping for a coffee in one of the cafés is a nice way to pass the time as elderly women sit in their doorways weaving baskets which will soon join the rather elaborate display of handicrafts in the stores.
+As you might expect, Castelsardo is considered an important commercial center for craftsmanship and is particularly famed for its basket weaving industry.
+There is even a museum dedicated to this tradition, the Museo dell’Intreccio Mediterraneo, right at the heart of Castello dei Doria.
+This is a great place to explore on foot, and the historic lanes are filled with many encounters which offer an insight into how Castelsardo appeared during the 12th century.
+High up on the periphery of the town, the citadel walls are very impressive, while the nearby citadel is now covered with blocks of colorful houses as the village sprawls into the saddle of land towards the seashore.
+Another highlight of a visit to this charming town is the local food, for Castelsardo is home to some of the best restaurants which serve a wide variety of local Sardinian cuisine.
+Some of these also have fascinating locations.
+For example, if you fancy a trek up the hill, you will find several restaurants open to panoramic views.
+These fancy restaurants also offer sublime food and a great place to enjoy wine while soaking in the majestic sunset views.
+As for your accommodation, there is an excellent selection of hotels that can be found next to the sea, and these are ideally located to explore the surrounding area.
+Aside from the old castles and fortresses, the nearby beaches are worth checking out, such as Lu Bagnu, a lovely small beach within easy reach of most resorts and hotels in Castelsardo.
+Either way, this is a very charming town in Sardinia and a hidden treasure that offers an ancient and authentic insight into the medieval side of the island.

-Located in the historic center of Castelsardo, Janus Hotel is a charming 4-star spa hotel which is ideally situated just a few minutes walk from the beach.
-In fact, some of the most famous tourist attractions in town are also within walking distance, such as the Port of Castelsardo, the Sant'Antonio Abate Cathedral and the Museum of Mediterranean Weaving.
-Featuring a wonderful outdoor pool, the hotel is accompanied by the most magnificent views of the sea.
+Located in the historic center of Castelsardo, Janus Hotel is a charming 4-star spa hotel that is ideally situated just a few minutes walk from the beach.
+Some of the town's most famous tourist attractions, such as the Port of Castelsardo, the Sant'Antonio Abate Cathedral, and the Museum of Mediterranean Weaving, are also within walking distance.
+The hotel has a beautiful outdoor pool and the most magnificent sea views.
 As a full-service Spa Hotel, you will also find numerous spa amenities which ensure every stay is even more relaxing.
-Free Wi-Fi is available throughout the property while the front desk offers bike rental services for guests who prefer to explore the nearby attractions on a bike.
-Other amenities include private parking, meeting rooms and an in-house restaurant that serves the most sumptuous meals.
-With this in mind, the restaurant also features a rooftop terrace, which is perfect for soaking in the beautiful views.
+Free Wi-Fi is available throughout the property, while the front desk offers bike rental services for guests who prefer to explore the nearby attractions on a bike.
+Other amenities include private parking, meeting rooms, and an in-house restaurant that serves the most sumptuous meals.
+With this in mind, the restaurant also features a rooftop terrace perfect for soaking in the beautiful views.
 As you might expect, breakfast is being served here, although you can also choose to have this brought to your room.
 As for the sleeping quarters, the rooms at Janus Hotel are spacious and comfortable.
-There is a total of 26 sound-proofed rooms with each one equipped with a satellite TV, minibar, and free Wi-Fi.
-Furthermore, each room is equipped with a private bath, hairdryer and of course, complimentary toiletries.
+There is a total of 26 sound-proofed rooms, with each one equipped with a satellite TV, minibar, and free Wi-Fi.
+Furthermore, each room is equipped with a private bath, hairdryer, and complimentary toiletries.

-The Bajaloglia Resort is a 4-star resort hotel located next to a beautiful hilltop village in Castelsardo.
-Although the hotel is just a short walk from the nearest beach, there is a free shuttle service to and from Sassari which makes it very convenient.
-Bajaloglia Resort also has a spacious garden where you will find an ample sized swimming pool.
+The Bajaloglia Resort is a 4-star boutique hotel next to the beautiful hilltop village.
+Although the hotel is just a short walk from the nearest beach, there is a free shuttle service to and from Sassari, which makes it very convenient.
+The Bajaloglia Resort also has a spacious garden where you will find an ample-sized private swimming pool.
 Surrounded by chairs and sunbeds, this is a great place to take in the spectacular ocean vistas.
 As for the food, you can avail of Ristorante L'Incantu, the in-house restaurant which receives incredible reviews online.
-Featuring a wide variety of local and International dishes, the menu is accompanied by a unique wine list which includes some of the finest varieties in the region.
-You can choose to dine at the open terrace which opens up to stunning sea views and interestingly, this area provides unrivaled views of medieval Castelsardo.
-Every room at Bajaloglia Resort is nicely infused with a modern design and a keen attention to comfort in particular.
-You can choose from the Classic Room, Superior Room, Junior Suite as well as the Junior Suite Deluxe and Prime rooms.
-All rooms are air-conditioned and equipped with private bathroom and satellite TV while free Wi-Fi is also available.
+Featuring a wide variety of local and International dishes, the menu is accompanied by a unique wine list that includes some of the finest varieties in the region.
+You can choose to dine on the open terrace, which opens up to stunning sea views, and interestingly, this area provides unrivaled views of medieval Castelsardo.
+Every room at the Bajaloglia Resort is nicely infused with a modern design and keen attention to comfort.
+You can choose from the Classic Room, Superior Room, Junior Suite, Junior Suite Deluxe, and Prime rooms.
+All rooms are air-conditioned and equipped with a private bathroom and satellite TV, while free Wi-Fi is also available.
 Some rooms open up to the gorgeous views of the sea, and others have their private terrace or balcony.
-Either way, this is an exceptional hotel in Castelrado.
+Either way, this is an exceptional boutique hotel in north Sardinia.

 Hotel & Spa Riviera Castelsardo

-The Hotel & Spa Riviera is a 4-star hotel in Castelsardo which is situated a short distance from the beautiful Marina beach.
-You can reach this stunning stretch of sand through a direct underpass from the hotel, but aside from this advantageous location, the amenities and design of this hotel are undoubtedly the highlights.
-Featuring a spacious outdoor pool with stunning outdoor views, the Hotel & SPA Riviera can feel like quite the secret hideaway.
+The Hotel & Spa Riviera is a 4-star hotel in Castelsardo situated a short distance from the beautiful Marina Beach.
+You can reach this stunning stretch of sand through a direct underpass from the hotel.
+Still, aside from this advantageous location, this hotel's amenities and design are undoubtedly the highlights.
+Featuring a spacious outdoor pool with stunning outdoor views, the Hotel & Spa Riviera can feel like quite the secret hideaway.
 In this sense, there is also a private terrace and a sumptuous restaurant on site called the Ristorante Fofò.
 Although best known for serving a wide range of seafood delicacies such as fresh lobster, you will also find the most mouth-watering Sardinian dishes.
-As always, you can also choose to have breakfast here in the restaurant or have it delivered to the comfort of your room.
+As always, you can also have breakfast here in the restaurant or deliver it to the comfort of your room.
 Every room at the Hotel & SPA Riviera is brightly decorated and equipped with air conditioning and a flat-screen TV with satellite channels.
 Furthermore, certain rooms are accompanied by magnificent sea views while the private bathrooms are nicely sized and graced with many free toiletries.
-As mentioned, this is a Spa Hotel which means there are endless options regarding massage and other special treatments.
+As mentioned, this is a Spa Hotel, so there are endless options for massage and other unique treatments.
 In many ways, this is an excellent way to conclude an account of this hotel in Castelsardo; after all, many online reviews suggest that this is one of the most comfortable accommodation options in the area.

 Things to Do in Castelsardo